kadir014/nova-physics/docs/getting_started/index.rst

 Hello World
 ===========

-After installing (you can follow :doc:`installing.rst`), you are ready for your first Nova Physics program, where a ball free falls onto a ground and we print its coordinates every step.
+After installing (you can follow :doc:`installing`), you are ready for your first Nova Physics program, where a ball free falls onto a ground and we print its coordinates every step.

 .. code-block:: c
     :linenos: